csgf/abinitdm-portlet/docs/abinitdm-portlet.rst

 - A file of files (.files).

-For demonstrative use cases, the user can also click on _'Run demo'_ and execute ABINIT_ with some pre-configured inputs.
+For demonstrative use cases, the user can also click on *'Run demo'* and execute ABINIT_ with some pre-configured inputs.

+Each run will produce:

+- std.txt: the standard output file;

+- std.err: the standard error file;

+- abinit.log: the application log file;

+- some additional log files.
+By default, only the std OUT/ERR files will be provided;

+- .tar.gz: the application results available through the gLibrary Metadata Server.

 .. image:: images/ABINIT_input.jpg
    :width: 100px